ZettaAI/zetta_utils/docs/source/subchunkable_apply_flow.rst

 In addition, the intermediary layers are only made when they are necessary:

 #.
-At the top level, no matter how many levels there are.
+At the top level.
 This is because the backend chunk size of the destination layer might not be a divisor of the output size (thus creating a race condition).
+#.
+At the bottom level.
+This is to allow arbitrary output sizes since the output size will likely be smaller than the destination backend size.
 #.
 For all other levels, where either the blending is used for that level or crop is used for the level above.

 This can be overridden with ``skip_intermediaries``.